 In XML, as soon as you type an opening quote or bracket, the closing one appears automatically.

 ReSharper allows you to quickly change the order of code elements with the press of a key — well, four keys: Ctrl+Shift+Alt+Up/Down/Left/Right.
-In particular, you can move members up and down, reorder method parameters, move statements within a block, move statements out of or into a block, move XML tags up and down, as well as XML attributes left and right.
+In particular, you can move members up and down, reorder parameters and arguments, move statements within a block, move statements out of or into a block, move XML tags up and down, as well as XML attributes left and right, and so on.

-To see the documentation for a certain class, method/function or other symbol right in the editor, position the caret on the symbol name and press Ctrl+Q. The documentation shows in a pop-up window with clickable links to other resources.
+To see the documentation for a certain class, method/function or other symbol right in the editor, position the caret on a code symbol and press Ctrl+Shift+F1.
+The documentation shows in a pop-up window with clickable links to other resources, most notably MSDN documentation.

-Promptly comment or uncomment any block of C# or VB.NET code by selecting it in the editor and pressing Ctrl+/ (for line comment) or Ctrl+Shift+/ (for block comments in C#).
+Promptly comment or uncomment any block of code by selecting it in the editor and pressing Ctrl+Alt+/ (for line comment) or Ctrl+Shift+/ (for block comments).

-You can also use Ctrl+/ to quickly comment or uncomment the line of code where the caret is located in the editor if no block code has been selected.
+You can also use Ctrl+Alt+/ to quickly comment or uncomment the line of code where the caret is located in the editor if no block code has been selected.
 In the same circumstances, pressing Ctrl+Shift+/ inserts the opening block comment (/*) and the closing block comment (*/) immediately before and immediately after the caret position, or removes them if the caret is positioned inside the commented code block.
-You can also use this feature to insert comments in XML and XAML files.

 Highlight Current Line